Violetta Egorova: Biography

 She was born in Krasnodar on November 16, 1969, a city in the southernmost section of Russia.
 She began to play and improvise on the piano at the age of four.
 At the age of six, she made her debut on TV, playing pieces from "The Children's album" by Robert Schumann.
 Egorova entered the Moscow Central Special Music School for Gifted Children at the age of six, where she studied with A. Artobolevskaya and Alexander Mndoyants.
 She gave her first solo recital in Moscow, the capital of Russia, at the age of twelve.

 Egorova won first place at the Alessandro Casagrande International Piano Competition in Terni, Italy; G. Viotti International Competition, Italy; Gina Bachauer Piano Competition in USA and at many other international competitions.

-Her early career was powered by ability, which she had attained from working with her great mentor Lev Naumov.
+Her early career benefited from working with her great mentor Lev Naumov.
 Her dedication to the craft fulfilled her mentor's promise, which was to make every note sing.
 In 1991, while still studying under Professor Lev Nikolaevich Naymov at the Tchaikovsky Moscow State Conservatory, Art and Electronics, a joint Russian-American recording enterprise, honored Ms. Egorovas talent by recording a CD.
 This CD contained the music of Mozart and Prokofiev in celebration of the anniversary of those two composers' birth.
 Furthermore, Ms. Egorova has recorded several CDs under various labels, such as Universal Music Group, Teichiku Records, Onepoint.fm, Accademia Pianistica Siciliana and has been featured on radio and television broadcasts in Italy, Turkey, Canada, Egypt, Ecuador, France, and Russia.